Locating the QCD critical point through contours of constant entropy density

 The analysis can be improved in the future by utilizing more precise lattice input.
 The CP is determined by the behavior of the coefficient $\coef_2$ and its temperature derivatives, which are expressed in terms of entropy density and baryon susceptibility.
 Therefore, a more direct determination of $\coef_2$ and its temperature derivatives on the lattice can significantly improve the statistical error.
-An analysis of the truncation error due to using the expansion~\eqref{eq:expS} at order $\mathcal{O}(\mu_B^2)$ is also important.
-Such an analysis will require the accurate determination of higher-order susceptibilities such as $\chi_4^B$, and high-order temperature derivatives.
-Alternatively, one could also utilize direct extrapolations of entropy density contours from zero and imaginary $\mu_B$ toward positive, real $\mu_B$, and analyze the possible emergence of their crossings.
-Given that the extracted values of $T_{0,c}$ are of order $T_{0,c} \simeq 140$~MeV, and the analysis relies on temperature derivatives, it is suggestive of expanding the corresponding lattice QCD simulations to lower temperatures, possibly down to $T \sim 120$~MeV.
+Analysis of the truncation error due to using the expansion~\eqref{eq:expS} at order $\mathcal{O}(\mu_B^2)$ is also important, and how it may modify the result will depend on the convergence properties of the expansion.
+Such an analysis will require the accurate determination of higher-order susceptibilities such as $\chi_4^B$, and high-order temperature derivatives, which are presently not all available in the continuum limit from lattice QCD.
+Alternatively, one could utilize direct extrapolations of entropy density contours from zero and imaginary $\mu_B$ toward positive, real $\mu_B$, and analyze the possible emergence of their crossings.
+Given that the extracted values of $T_{0,c}$ are of order $T_{0,c} \approxeq 140$~MeV, and the analysis relies on temperature derivatives, it is suggestive to extend lattice QCD simulations to lower temperatures, down to $T \approx 120$~MeV. \paragraph*{\bf Data Availability.} The data that support the findings of this article are openly available \cite{Shah:2025zenodo}

 \paragraph*{\bf Acknowledgements.} J.N. and M.H. thank Abhishek Kodumagulla for collaboration in the earliest stages of this work.
 V.V. acknowledges fruitful discussions with Volker Koch.
 This material is based upon work supported by the National Science Foundation under grants No. PHY-2208724, and PHY-2116686, and within the framework of the MUSES collaboration, under grant number No. OAC- 2103680.
-This material is also based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award Number DE-SC0022023 and by the National Aeronautics and Space Agency (NASA) under Award Number 80NSSC24K0767.
+This material is also based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award Numbers DE-SC0022023 and DE-SC0026065, and by the National Aeronautics and Space Agency (NASA) under Award Number 80NSSC24K0767.
 M.H. was supported in part by Universidade Estadual do Rio de Janeiro, within the Programa de Apoio à Docência (PAPD).
 J.N. is partly supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0023861. \begin{appendix} \widetext {A.\arabic{equation}} {A.\arabic{figure}} \makeatletter